 You can find information about why you may need to see a personal injury medical doctor in the sections below.
 Even if you’ve already sought treatment for your injuries.
 We also answer questions such as:

-- What should I expect from a medical exam?
+- What should I expect from a personal injury medical examination?

-- How long after a medical report, will I get an offer?
+- How long after a medical will I get an offer?

-- What happens if I am not happy with the medical report?
+- What happens if I am not happy with the medical report I received?

-- Who pays for physio after a car accident?
+- Who pays for treatment from a physio after a car accident?

 In addition to all this, we also provide details of the compensation you could receive for injuries and illnesses, as well as giving you information on how to find a lawyer to work on your case for you.
 If you have any questions or would like to talk to an expert advisor about your case, you can call our team on 0800 408 7825 at any time.